Docker CLI

 Tags

-Simply append the tag name to the docker image name in your command or script, separated by a colon, to specify which tag to use. e.g 2fauth/2fauth:3.0.2
+Simply append the tag name to the docker image name in your command or script, separated by a colon, to specify which tag to use. e.g 2fauth/2fauth:3.0.2, or 2fauth/2fauth:dev.

 Docker CLI Setup